cEEnthetic/sqload/README.md

 # sqload
-Minimalistic solution to a small problem.
+Minimalistic solution for a small problem.